explorerhq/sql-explorer/docs/features.rst

   schema.
 This can sometimes be slow, as it issues a separate query for each table it introspects.
 Therefore, once generated, Explorer caches the schema information.
-There is also the option to generate the schema information asyncronously, via Celery.
+There is also the option to generate the schema information asynchronously, via Celery.
 To enable this, make sure Celery is installed and configured, and set ``EXPLORER_ENABLE_TASKS`` and ``EXPLORER_ASYNC_SCHEMA`` to ``True``.